ml4ai/automates/documentation/reports/m3_report_prototype_system/machine_reading.md

 In terms of extraction, the team has begun implementing a light-weight information extraction framework for use in the ASKE program.
-The system incorporates elements of [eidos](https://github.com/clulab/eidos) (e.g., the webapp for visualizing extractions, entity finders based on syntax and the results of grobid-quantities, and the expansion of entities that participate in relevant events) along with new [Odin](http://clulab.cs.arizona.edu/papers/lrec2016-odin.pdf) grammars for identifying, quantifying, and defining variables as shown here:
+The system incorporates elements of [Eidos](https://github.com/clulab/eidos) (e.g., the webapp for visualizing extractions, entity finders based on syntax and the results of grobid-quantities, and the expansion of entities that participate in relevant events) along with new [Odin](http://clulab.cs.arizona.edu/papers/lrec2016-odin.pdf) grammars for identifying, quantifying, and defining variables, as shown here:

 ![A screenshot of the web-based visualizer showing the results of the rule-based extraction framework.](figs/extractions.png)